cyllab/ccinput/docs/source/usage.rst

 .. note:

-   Only the default radii and SMD18 radii are implemented in ORCA; the other radii can only be used in Gaussian
+   Only the default radii and SMD18 radii are implemented in ORCA; the other radii can only be used in Gaussian In nwchem only default radii are implemented.
+However, custom radii can be specified using appropriate command.

 ======= =================
 Model   Sets of radii